 Although it is famous in Guatemala, it comes from Mexican cuisine.
 This delicious food appeared first at Aztec times who lived in the Valley of Mexico.
 There are many different versions of it in various countries.

-Listen to some valuable information about the history of Enchilada.
+Listen to some valuable information about making Guatemalan-style Enchilada.

 Regarding Guatemalan cuisine, I cannot help but mention the famous and delicious Chuchitos.
 It is a common choice for Guatemala’s holiday celebrations, special occasions, and festivals.
 Its name “Chuchitos” means “small dog” in English.

-You will be immersed in the tenderness and stickiness of corn dough.
+You will get attracted to the tenderness and stickiness of corn dough.
 In addition, you can find succulent meat and tomato sauce in the filling.
-The chef usually wraps it in corn leaves to steam, so you can smell the aroma of them.
+The chef usually wraps it in corn leaves to steam, so you can smell their aroma.

-When you come to Guatemala, you can come across the stalls and vendors that sell Chuchitos on streets and local markets.
+When you come to Guatemala, you can see the stalls and vendors selling Chuchitos on the streets and in local markets.
 It is easy to find Chuchitos served with more sauce and grated cheese to enhance the flavor.

 Shucos is one of the most famous street foods in Guatemala.
 To make this scrumptious Shucos, the chef will grill red sausage (Spanish chorizo), white sausage (Longaniza), or salami over charcoal and top it with guacamole, mayonnaise, and ketchup.